An intro to different Privacy Frameworks

 Right to delete

-Consumers have the right to get their personal data stored by the companies deleted if it can become a security issue for them.
-They can ask the companies about the procedure and follow them.
+Consumers have the right to have their personal data stored by companies deleted if it can become a security issue for them.
+They can ask the companies about the procedures and follow them.
 Consumers have to do this through a formal application.

 Right to opt-out